LiamJCates/Programming-Notes/Java/Overview/Keyterms.md

 ### Object-oriented
-Object-oriented programming (OOP) is an approach to programming that breaks a programming problem into objects that interact with each other.
+Object-oriented programming (OOP): an approach to programming that breaks a programming problem into objects that interact with each other.
 Objects are created from templates called classes that define class data fields and the code required to use that data
+Encapsulation: Java supports access modifiers to protect data from unintended access and modification.
+Most people consider encapsulation to be an aspect of object-oriented languages.

 ### Distributed
 Java has an extensive library of routines for coping with TCP/IP protocols like HTTP and FTP.
 Java applications can open and access objects across the Net via URLs with the same ease as when accessing a local file system.